-The L3 cache is known as backside cache, because it is directly attached to the CPU via a private bus.
-The pre-G4 PPC processor Power Hawk systems had to negotiate for the system bus when accessing cache.
+The PowerPC G4 processor also adds additional L2 cache.
+Series 700 systems offer 2MB of backside L2 cache.
+This cache is known as backside cache, because it is directly attached to the CPU via a private bus.
+The previous generation Power Hawk systems had to negotiate for the system bus when accessing cache.
 This caused cache accesses to compete with memory accesses from I/O devices.
 This new cache scheme provides for better determinism in execution and since the cache bus is private, its speed can be increased as processor clock speeds increase.